mimperatore/ruby_job/README.md

 implemented through a fast [Fibonacci Heap](https://github.com/mudge/fibonacci_heap).

-The initial version, which supports only a single queue, runs **200% faster than Sucker Punch**, capable of processing **1,000,000** simple jobs in **28 seconds** vs. Sucker Punch's 59 seconds (measured on on a MacBook Pro 2.3GHz with 16GB of RAM).
+The initial version, which supports only a single queue, runs **200% faster than Sucker Punch**, capable of processing **1,000,000** simple jobs in **28 seconds** vs. Sucker Punch's 59 seconds (measured on a MacBook Pro 2.3GHz with 16GB of RAM).

 Additional features are in the works, including:
 - Support for multiple queues & queue priorities